iden3/circom_old/README.md

 component main = NAND();
 ```

-The language is mainly a javascript/c syntax but with extra 5 operators in order to define the constraints:
+The language uses mainly JavaScript/C syntax together with 5 extra operators to define the constraints:

-`<==` , `==>`  This operator is used to connect signals.
-This operator also implies a constraint.
+`<==` , `==>`  : These two operators are used to connect signals and at the same time imply a constraint.

-As you can see in the example above, `out` is assigned a value and a constraint is also generated.
-The assigned value must be of the form a*b+c where a,b and c are linear convinations of the signals.
+As it is shown in the above example, a value is assigned to `out` and a constraint is also generated.
+The assigned value must be of the form a*b+c where a,b and c are linear combinations of the signals.

-`<--` , `-->` This operators assign values to a signals but does not generate any constraint.
-This allow to assign any value to a signal including extrange operations like shifhts, modules, divisiones, etc.  Generally this operator goes together wit a `===` operator in order to force the constraint.
+`<--` , `-->` : These operators assign values to signals but do not generate any constraints.
+This allows to assign to a signal any value involving strange operations like shifts, divisions, modulo operations, etc.  In general, these operators are used together with a `===` operator in order to force the constraint.

-`===` This operator defines a constraint.
-The constraint must be simplificable to the form a*b+c=0 where a,b and c are linear convinations.
+`===` : This operator defines a constraint.
+The constraint must be simplificable to a constraint of the form a*b+c=0, where a,b and c are linear combinations of the signals.

-In the example above, we force the two inputs to be binary by adding the constraint `a*(a-1)===0` and `b*(b-1) === 0`
+In the above example, both inputs are forced to be binary by adding the constraints `a*(a-1)===0` and `b*(b-1) === 0`.

-### Compile the circui
+### Compile the circuit

-To compile the circuit, you first install the compiler:
+First of all, the compiler must be installed typing:

 ```
 npm install -g circom
 ````

-Then just run
+The circuit is compiled with the following command:

 ```
 circom -s mycircuit.circom -o mycircuit.json
 ```

-The resulting output ( `mycircuit.json` ) can be used with the [zksnarks javascript library](https://github.com/iden3/zksnark)
+The resulting output ( `mycircuit.json` ) can be used in the [zksnarks JavaScript library](https://github.com/iden3/zksnark).

-In that library you will be able to do the trusted setup, create the proofs and verify them.
+In this library one can do the trusted setup, create the proofs and verify them.

 ### Number to binary

-In many situations, we have to convert an input to it's binary representation.
-We would write a circuit this way:
+In many situations, one has to convert an input to its binary representation.
+Therefore, the circuits can be written this way:

 ```
 template Num2Bits(n) {